Lucas-Oliveira-Santana/Brainny-Backend-TimeSheet/README.md

  # Routes

-  Create a new user, if your want add a new admin, you should put "isAdmin":true
+  To Create a new user
   ```bash
   http://localhost:2222/users